 - Add sauce: Remove the excess oil from the pan, then, put the meat back in.
 Stir in the sauce and wait until it thickens.
 This will take about two to three minutes.
 Then, add in the green onions.

-- Serve: Garnish with some sesame seeds if you like, then, serve with rice.
+- Serve: Garnish with some sesame seeds if you like, then, serve with white or brown rice.

 What is Mongolian Sauce made of: